The job specification details the knowledge, skills and abilities your candidates need to perform effectively in a role.

 Use this information to structure and inform the format of each stage of the selection process.

-Select the competencies and identify the behavioural indicators for your post.
+Review the guide to using the competency framework to help you select the competencies and identify the behavioural indicators for your specific role.
+Ideally no more than five behavioural indicators for each competency.
 Use these to support decision making during assessment.

 These must relate to the duties and responsibilities section.
 Use them to inform the structure of the selection process.